oplS16projects/FP1/README.md

 ## My Library: Turtle Graphics

 ###Narrative:
 I used the turtle graphics library.
 At first I familiarized myself with some basic functions such as move, draw, erase, and turn.
-After figuring out how to navigate the turtle, I delved into more complex functions such as split (which clones a turtle), and regular-poly which creates a certain number of n-sided shapes.
+After figuring out how to navigate the turtle, I delved into more complex functions such as split, which clones a turtle, and regular-poly which creates a certain number of n-sided shapes.
 My favorite function was neato, which is the main source of the cool designs.

 ###Highlights:
 The code below shows how I cloned the turtles (split) and how I navigated them while drawing lines that traced their path (draw-offset).
 The two arguments of draw-offset are the amount of space to move the turtle horizontally and vertically, respectively.
 The argument to split makes it so the cloned turtle faces the original in a right angle.